 What is Vegetable Korma?

 Vegetable Korma is a rich, tasty, and creamy Indian-style side dish.
 This veg kurma is prepared with fresh veggies, Indian spices that are simmered in a coconut and nut-based paste.
 Particularly, the coconut and nut paste used in the Veggie kurma gives a unique flavor and taste to the dish.
-This kurma is one of the common side dishes served in most Indian restaurants, hotels, tiffin centers, and households of India.
+This kurma is one of the common side dishes served in most Indian restaurants, hotels, tiffin centers, and households of India for lunch and dinner.

 How to make Vegetable Korma?